-- (a) This category invests principally in exchange listed common, convertible and preferred stocks, stock warrants, and depository receipts of issuers in North America, Europe, Japan, and Pacific-ex Japan.
-The fair values of the investments in this category have been estimated using the net asset value per share of the investment. - (b) This category invests in high yield bonds that have historically provided higher levels of income than traditional core bonds with the opportunity for higher total returns.
-The fund prudently manages and balances income, risk and return through diverse market conditions; increasing risk in stronger credit environments while carefully dialing down risk as needed.
-The fair values of the investments in this category have been estimated using the net asset value per share of the investments. - (c) This category employs a fund of hedge funds portfolio construction.
+- (a) This category employs a fund of hedge funds portfolio construction.
 This category invests in multiple strategy hedge funds to add diversification and reduce volatility of the portfolio.
 The fund of fund managers allocate across a broad range of hedge fund categories including long/short, event driven and arbitrage strategies that provide low correlation to other asset classes in the portfolio.
-The fair values of the investments in this category have been estimated using the net asset value per share of the investments. - (d) This category includes several private equity funds that employ a fund of funds approach that invests both domestically and internationally in venture capital, buyouts, mezzanine, secondary markets and other areas within private equity.
+The fair values of the investments in this category have been estimated using the net asset value per share of the investments. - (b) This category includes several private equity funds that employ a fund of funds approach that invests both domestically and internationally in venture capital, buyouts, mezzanine, secondary markets and other areas within private equity.
 These investments are less liquid and, generally, cannot be redeemed with the funds through normal redemption procedures.
 Instead, the nature of the investments in this category is that the distributions are received through the liquidation of the underlying assets of the fund.
-As of June 30, 2019, it is probable that all of the investments in this category will be sold at an amount different from the net asset value of the Foundation's ownership interest in partner' capital.
-Therefore, the fair values of the investments in this category have been estimated using recent observable transaction information for similar investments. - (e) This category includes real estate funds that invest primarily in U.S. commercial real estate.
+As of June 30, 2020, it is probable that all of the investments in this category will be sold at an amount different from the net asset value of the Foundation's ownership interest in partner' capital.
+Therefore, the fair values of the investments in this category have been estimated using recent observable transaction information for similar investments. - (c) This category includes real estate funds that invest primarily in U.S. commercial real estate.
 The fair values of the investment in this category have been estimated using the net asset value of the Foundation's ownership interest in partners' capital.
 These investments are less liquid and, generally, cannot be redeemed with the funds through normal redemption procedures.
 Distributions from this fund will be received as the underlying investments of the fund are liquidated.

 Pursuant to the terms of the rental agreement with the Board of Regents on behalf of the University and the related capital lease arrangement, the Foundation is required to maintain amounts to fund repairs and replacements for the facilities under lease.
 The Alpharetta Campus Facilities lease terminated, and the facilities were transferred to the University on March 8, 2019.
 When the lease terminated, the obligation to maintain a repair and replacement fund for the facilities also terminated.
-The value of the repair and replacement funds as of June 30, 2019 and 2018 was \$-0- and \$752,553, respectively for the Alpharetta Campus Facilities lease.
-These funds were invested in cash equivalent money market funds.

 The Foundation's investment assets recorded at fair value have been categorized based upon a fair value hierarchy (See Note 2).
-The following tables summarize the valuation of the Foundation's financial investment assets measured at fair value as of June 30, 2019 and 2018.
+The following tables summarize the valuation of the Foundation's financial investment assets measured at fair value as of June 30, 2020 and 2019.